adaerr/pendent-drop/README.md

 of symetry axis and capillary length.
 The surface tension is calculated from the latter if the density difference is given.

-For more information see the included PDF documentation (Plugins -> Drop Analysis -> About Pendent Drop)
+For more information see the included PDF documentation (Plugins -> Drop Analysis -> About Pendent Drop, or in the *article* directory of the source code) or the open access publication

+Daerr, A and Mogne, A 2016 *Pendent_Drop: An ImageJ Plugin to Measure the Surface Tension from an Image of a Pendent Drop*.
+Journal of Open Research Software, **4**: e3, DOI: http://dx.doi.org/10.5334/jors.97

 # Installation